mayouni/stzlib/libraries/stzlib/doc/narrations/stzstring-sit-narration.md

 - Anchors the operation to a **specific position**.
 - Dynamically harvests a **customizable range** around the anchor.

----

-**Example 3: Extracting Overlapping Contexts for Deep Inspection**
+## Example 3: Extracting Overlapping Contexts for Deep Inspection

 For debugging, you might need to inspect **overlapping contexts** around a substring (like `"nice"`) and capture the **boundaries of its surroundings**.
 Instead of a static range, you define exactly how far before and after to look.